HaakonEidemHaakstad/betafunctions/README.md

 If any bugs or errors are identified, please contact Haakon Eidem Haakstad at h.e.haakstad at gmail.com.

-Suggestions for improvements and additional functionalities are welcome and encouraged.
+Development of the package is largely considered complete.
+However, suggestions for- and contributions of improvements and additional functionalities are welcome and encouraged.

-Experimental versions and versions under development might be found at github: [https://github.com/hthaa/betafunctions](https://github.com/hthaa/betafunctions).